Speakerfile/slate/source/index.html.md

 Parameter | Required | Description
 --------- | -------- | ----------
-title | optional | title of the media appearance organiztion | optional | name of the organization details | optional | details of the media appearance type | optional | this can be one of 'print', 'online', 'tv', 'radio' url | optional | link to the media appearance
+title | optional | title of the media appearance organization | optional | name of the organization details | optional | details of the media appearance type | optional | this can be one of 'print', 'online', 'tv', 'radio' url | optional | link to the media appearance